oneforawe/config-repo/README.md

   `bash ~/.config-repo/setup/run-setup-shell-full.sh`

 ### Older Steps

+(Previously, submodules were used; now, subtrees are used and no recursion is necessary.)

 1. In a shell, clone this repo to obtain a local copy the files:
   `git clone https://github.com/oneforawe/config-repo.git ~/.config-repo`